 A VHF radio is an important piece of safety equipment on board a boat and it is vital to understand the correct operating procedures.
 This course incorporates both the SRC course and the examination which must be completed in order to award the radio certificate.

 This certificate is the minimum qualification required by law to control the operation of VHF and VHF Digital Selective Calling (DSC) equipment on any British flagged vessel voluntarily fitted with a radio.
 This includes both fixed and hand held equipment.

 The course will be taught using radio simulators and the exam will include a short written test and a practical examination.
 Please note, to give sufficient time for delivery of the course and for practice, the examination will take place between 5 and 8 pm.

-If you have taken the course elsewhere or completed it online and only need to undertake the direct exam, please call our bookings team on 01248 673943 and we may be able to arrange for you to attend the evening examination only or find an alternative date.
+If you have taken the course elsewhere or completed it online and only need to undertake the direct exam, please call us on 0300 300 3112 and we may be able to arrange for you to attend the evening examination only or find an alternative date.

 Key learning points: basics of radio operation, frequencies, distress, urgency and medical assistance procedures, making ship to shore telephone calls, Digital Selective Calling, Global Maritime Distress Safety System.